Kyocera

 Kyocera Corporation (京セラ株式会社, Kyōsera Kabushiki-gaisha) is a Japanese multinational ceramics and electronics manufacturer headquartered in Kyoto, Japan.
 It was founded as Kyoto Ceramic Company, Limited (京都セラミック株式会社, Kyōto Seramikku Kabushiki-gaisha) in 1959 by Kazuo Inamori and renamed in 1982.

-It manufactures industrial ceramics, solar power generating systems, telecommunications equipment, office document imaging equipment, electronic components, semiconductor packages, cutting tools, and components for medical and dental implant systems.
+Today, Kyocera manufactures industrial ceramics, solar power generating systems, telecommunications equipment, office document imaging equipment, electronic components, semiconductor packages, cutting tools, and components for medical and dental implant systems.

 History

-Origins to 2000
+Kyoto Ceramic Company

+The company that would later be known as Kyocera was founded by Kazuo Inamori in April 1959 as Kyoto Ceramic Co., Ltd, a company specializing in fine ceramics.
+A Tokyo office was opened in 1960.
+A plant in Shiga was opened in 1963.
+In 1969, an international subsidiary was established in the United States.
+Kyoto also entered the German market.

-Kyocera's original product was a ceramic insulator known as a "kelcima" for use in television picture tubes.
+Its original product was a ceramic insulator known as a "kelcima" for use in cathode-ray tubes.
 The company quickly adapted its technologies to produce an expanding range of ceramic components for electronic and structural applications.
-In the 1960s, as the NASA space program, the birth of Silicon Valley and the advancement of computer technology created demand for semiconductor integrated circuits (ICs), Kyocera developed ceramic semiconductor packages that remain among its core product lines today.
+In the 1960s, as the NASA space program, the birth of Silicon Valley and the advancement of computer technology created demand for semiconductor integrated circuits (ICs), Kyocera developed ceramic semiconductor packages that remain among its core product lines.

-In the mid-1970s, Kyocera began expanding its material technologies to produce a diverse range of applied ceramic products, including solar photovoltaic modules; biocompatible tooth- and joint-replacement systems; industrial cutting tools; consumer ceramics, such as ceramic-bladed kitchen knives and ceramic-tipped ballpoint pens; and lab-grown gemstones, including rubies, emeralds, sapphires, opals, alexandrites and padparadschahs.
+In 1972, the company headquarters moved to Yamashina, Kyoto.
+In the mid-1970s, Kyocera began expanding its material technologies to produce a diverse range of applied ceramic products, including solar photovoltaic modules; biocompatible tooth- and joint-replacement systems; industrial cutting tools; consumer ceramics, such as ceramic-bladed kitchen knives and ceramic-tipped ballpoint pens; and lab-grown gemstones.

+The company acquired electronic equipment manufacturing and radio communication technologies in 1979 through an investment in Cybernet Electronics Corporation.
+A ceramics research lab was established in Kagoshima.
+In 1980, a plant was established in Yohkaichi.